treshugart/witness/README.md

 Usage
 -----

-To observe changes, you must first get an observer:
+To observe changes, you must first get an observer for the object you want to observe:

     var observed = {};
-    var observer = espy(obj);
+    var observer = espy(observed);

 You can then listen for changes: